IAmMoltony/ds-craft/scripts/README.md

 ```

 The ingredient string above defines that the ingredients are 7 planks, 2 dirt
 and 1 poppy.
-An ingredient string can contain any amount of ingredients (Maybe
+An ingredient string can contain any amount of ingredients If you
-even none, but behavior of recipes with no ingredients has never been tested).

-> TODO: Test behavior of no ingredients
+pass no ingredients, however, then the script crashes.

 The script also supports the following optional arguments: